Appearance

 2023.
 HD video, from 4K.
 Silent.
 49 mins 30 secs

-In the video work Appearance, Young extends her ongoing artistic interest in the law, developed over the past two decades.
-This silent, filmic portrait presents a series of fifteen UK female judges - diverse in seniority, age and ethnicity - in their judicial robes looking straight at the camera.
-With almost forensic close-ups of hair, shoes, jewellery and regalia, the camera plays off the judges’ roles as powerful, self-possessed public intellectuals against their varied physical presence and the quirks of individual personalities.
-Sitters including Dame Vivien Rose, Justice of the Supreme Court, exhibit a mix of studied neutrality and a complex interiority.
-Stylistically poised between painting and photography, the piece takes inspiration from Andy Warhol’s Screen Tests, which in itself was inspired by the ‘most wanted’ ads of the New York Police Dept. Whilst countering the familiar patriarchal culture of law, Appearance places the viewer in the dock, and centres on ideas of judgement between viewer and judge, on judging as performance, and on the power relations between judge and camera.
+Sitters including Dame Vivien Rose and Dame Ingrid Simler, Justices of the Supreme Court, display a mix of studied neutrality and a complex interiority.
+Stylistically poised between painting and photography, the piece draws inspiration from Andy Warhol’s Screen Tests, which was originally inspired by the New York Police Dept’s ‘most wanted’ posters.
+While countering the patriarchal culture historically associated with the law, Appearance places the viewer metaphorically in the dock, centring on ideas of judgement between viewer and judge, on judging as performance, and on the power relations between judge and camera.
 Projected at 6 metres wide, the piece takes on a sculptural, even architectural presence within a gallery space.

-Young’s “enduring fascination with justice and the law has yielded an outstanding new film in a riveting retrospective.”
+Young’s “Enduring fascination with justice and the law has yielded an outstanding new film in a riveting retrospective.”
 Laura Cumming, The Guardian, 26 March 2023

 ‘Striking in its monumentality".
 Cathy Wade, Frieze, May 2023